You are here

 Office of the Provost and Executive Vice President For Academic Affairs

 Office of the Vice President for Research

-In October 2003 the University established the Research professor track.
+The University established the Research professor track.
 This document provides guidance on how to evaluate the teaching/mentoring duties of individuals in this track.

 The criterion for the ranks of Research Associate Professor and Research Professor is:

 Record of substantial teaching and mentoring within the context of one or more research programs (e.g., laboratory bench science, social science, or other disciplinary setting) with postdoctoral fellows, junior research colleagues, or students at any level.

 The criterion for the rank of Research Assistant Professor is: